Documents

 Employment Authorization Document (EAD)

 Ukrainians with “UHP” class of admission in form I-94 who were paroled prior to September 30, 2024 are work-authorized incident to parole.
-You may show your I-94 with “UHP” class of admission to your employer as proof of employment authorization for the first 90 days of employment.
-During these 90 days, you must apply for an receive an EAD from USCIS.
+You may show your I-94 with “UHP” class of admission to your employer as proof of employment authorization for 90 days.
 If your employer does not know about this rule, show your employer this USCIS announcement.

 • First EAD based on initial UHP parole (online application): $560.
 No fee waiver available.